 As noted above, diversification affords full protection only from zero-sum simple securities fraud.
 But some cases of securities fraud are non zero sum.
 If bad news fraud is accompanied by insider or company sales, there will be a net transfer of wealth from outside investors to insiders or the company.
 That is, if insiders sell on nonpublic bad news, outsiders who buy will lose.
 But not all of the gains will go to other outside investors who happen to sell.
 Some of the gains will go to insiders.
 In other words, outside investors as a class will be net losers as a result of the fraud.
-Similarly, outside investors may suffer a net loss if the company sells shares without disclosing bad news.
-And, in cases of good news fraud, outside investors will lose if insiders or the company buy stock or if the company grants stock options.
-To be sure, a diversified investor will be less concerned about the costs of fraud than an undiversified investor.
+Similarly, outside investors may suffer a net loss if the company sells shares without disclosing bad news.51 To be sure, a diversified investor will be less concerned about the costs of fraud than an undiversified investor.
 But on the average and over time, even diversified investors lose from fraud with insider transactions, because some amount of capital is diverted from the public market to insiders.

-$\boldsymbol{A}$ .
-The True Measure of Damage
+A. The True Measure of Damage

 It does not follow, however, that individual investors who happen to buy or sell during the fraud period should be able to recover the difference between trade price and post disclosure market price.
 In a market undistorted by the effects of SFCAs, most of the price difference will be attributable to new information about the company, and relatively little of the price difference will be the result of wealth extraction by insiders.
 In the absence of insider trading, market price will change when new information comes to light.
 Insider trading makes it change by a bit more or a bit less than it would.
 But for diversified investors that is the bit that matters.
 Thus, to permit investors who trade during the fraud period to recover the full difference between trade price and post disclosure market price is far too generous, because it compensates them for damage they did not suffer -- that part of the price change that would have occurred at some point anyway when the truth came out.
 The true measure of the loss to investors in the aggregate is the amount extracted by insiders.
-In a perfectly efficient market, market prices will be just a bit lower after such a fraud than they would have been in the absence of the fraud -- whether it is good news fraud or bad news fraud.
+52 In a perfectly efficient market, market prices will be just a bit lower after such a fraud than they would have been in the absence of the fraud -- whether it is a good news fraud or bad news fraud.
 In other words, the true damage to the market comes from something like dilution.
 The rather obvious remedy is for the perpetrators to disgorge their gains to the company.
 In a perfectly efficient market, disgorgement should have the effect of increasing market price by exactly the extra amount by which it fell from the fraud.
 Thus, a class action is the wrong way to fix the problem.
 An action by the company or a derivative action would do the job far better.

-failed to file claims in SFCAs.
+consciously parallel behavior.
+See Adam C. Pritchard, Who Cares?
+80 Wash.
+U. L.Q.
+883 (2002) (replying to Cox and Thomas).
+In any event, there has been a flurry of lawsuits recently against mutual funds that failed to file claims in SFCAs.
 See Jonathan D. Glater, Suits Contend Mutual Funds Fail to Collect in Settlements, New York Times, January 19, 2005 at C1.